amagne/my-repository/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 - Part 4 - Write a Web Application with Sample Routings and Templating on GitHub Repo

-- Part 5 - Learn to use GET and POST HTTP Method
+- Part 5 - Use of GET and POST HTTP Method

 - Part 6 - Write a Sample Web Application with forms